hindu-comm/mail_stream_advaita-l/2017/02/advaitin_pAshupata_p/233__V_Subrahmanian.md

 > > 'Pāṣaṇḍagajakesarī' by the author (Sri Abhinava Shankaracharya).
 >
 >
-> ​Any copy of this work?
+> Any copy of this work?
-> I think that it is identical with *kaulagajamarddanaH *of ​
+> I think that it is identical with *kaulagajamarddanaH *of
 > *kRRiShNAnanda-achalaI(giriH/parvataH)*.
 This work was published years ago
 > in form of letho.
 Then it appeared on my website a few years ago.
 > There is another similar work of *bhaTTojI dIxitaH* called